zacktse/chantowncreative/README.md

 ## Chantown.com Build Details
-Based on HTML5 boilerplate, Bourbon, Neat, Bitters, mustache templating Includes - Gulp tasks, templating, livereload, auto resizing images using gulp-responsive-images, auto build / deploy
+Based on HTML5 boilerplate, Bourbon, Neat, Bitters, mustache templating, modular JS using browserify Includes - Gulp tasks, templating, livereload (BrowserSync), Auto generation, minification and resizing of images using gulp-responsive-images, auto build / deploy

 Dependencies - you will need to have node.js and gulp installed to run batch, build and deploy tasks listed below.